 Plan & apply - Execute Terraform Cloud runs (plans and applies) to manage your infrastructure.
 You can trigger these via the Terraform Cloud UI or by opening pull requests in your VCS.

 Since Terraform Cloud supports multiple users, you can collaborate with your team on each of these steps.
 For instance, each time you plan a new change, your team can see and approve the plan before it is applied.

-»Create your account
+»Create an account

-»Create your organization
+»Create an organization

 Enter an organization name and email address.
 You can use the same email address that you used for your account.